Pesquisa-UFCAT/parepy/framework_alg_factorial_design.md

     <tr>
         <td><code>level_dict</code></td>
         <td>
-            A dictionary where keys represent variable names, and values are lists, arrays, or sequences representing the levels of each variable.
+            A dictionary where keys represent variable names, and values are lists, arrays, or sequences representing the levels of each variable
         </td>
         <td>Dictionary</td>
     </tr>